-NOAA's Ocean Acidification Program supports research that focuses on economically and ecologically important marine species.
-Research of survival, growth, and physiology of marine organisms can be used to explore how aquaculture, wild fisheries, and food webs may change as ocean chemistry changes.
+NOAA's Ocean Acidification Program supports research focused on economically, ecologically, and culturally important marine species.
+We can use what we know about survival, growth, and physiology to explore how aquaculture, wild fisheries, and food webs may change as ocean chemistry changes.

-A number of NOAA National Marine Fisheries Service Science Centers have state-of-the-art experimental facilities to study the response of marine organisms to the chemistry conditions expected with ocean acidification.
+NOAA National Marine Fisheries Service Science Centers have state-of-the-art experimental facilities to study the response of marine life to the chemistry conditions expected with ocean acidification.

 The Northeast Fisheries Science Center has facilities at its Sandy Hook, NJ and Milford, CT laboratories; the Alaska Fisheries Science Centers at its Newport, OR and Kodiak, AK laboratories; and the Northwest Fisheries Science Center at its Mukilteo and Manchester, WA laboratories.
 All facilities can tightly control carbon dioxide and temperature.
 The Northwest Fisheries Science Center can also control oxygen, and can create variable treatment conditions for carbon dioxide, temperature, and oxygen.
+At the Pacific Islands Fisheries Science Center, coral research connects ocean conditions with reef health.
 These facilities include equipment for seawater carbon chemistry analysis, and all use standard operating procedures for analyzing carbonate chemistry to identify the treatment conditions used in experiments.

 Both deep sea and shallow reef-building corals have calcium carbonate skeletons.
-As our oceans become more acidic, carbonate ions, which are an important part of calcium carbonate structures, such as these coral skeletons, become relatively less abundant.
-Decreases in seawater carbonate ion concentration can make building and maintaining calcium carbonate structures difficult for calcifying marine organisms such as coral.
+As our oceans become more acidic, carbonate ions, which are an important building blocks of calcium carbonate structures like coral skeletons, become relatively less abundant.
+Decreases in these building blocks make building and maintaining calcium carbonate structures harder for calcifying marine organisms such as coral.

 Increased levels of carbon dioxide in our ocean can have a wide variety of impacts on fish, including altering behavior, otolith (a fish's ear bone) formation, and young fish's growth.
 Find out more about what scientists are learning about ocean acidification impacts on fish like rockfish, scup, summer flounder, and walleye pollock.

-Plankton are tiny plants and animals that many marine organisms, ranging from salmon to whales, rely on for nutrition.
+Plankton are tiny plants and animals that many marine organisms, from salmon to whales, rely on for nutrition.
 Some plankton have calcium carbonate structures, which are built from carbonate ions.
 Carbonate ions become relatively less abundant as the oceans become more acidic.
-Decreases in seawater carbonate ions can make building and maintaining shells and other calcium carbonate structures difficult for calcifying marine organisms such as plankton.
+Decreases in these building blocks can make building and maintaining shells and other calcium carbonate structures difficult for calcifying marine organisms such as plankton.
 Changes to the survival, growth, and physiology of plankton can have impacts throughout the food web.

 Evaluation of OA impacts to plankton and fish distributions in the Gulf of Mexico during GOMECC-4 with a focus on HAB-interactions